DyhanieMatkoy/Erection/docs/developer-guide/README.md

 # Developer Guide

-This section contains comprehensive documentation for developers working with the Erection application codebase.
+This section contains comprehensive documentation for developers working with the CTM application codebase.

 ## Getting Started